Soesah/watchlist.lostmarbles.nl/readme.md

 - add a date-added property, so you can see recently added movies?
 - also filter on actors when searching?
 - use checkbox icons on hover over item type icon
+- you can load all seasons for a series
+- show a nicer (message) progress indicator when searching, finding, getting...
+- loading spinner doesn't always show...